minvws/nl-covid19-notification-app-website/bg/kwetsbaarheid-melden.md

 title: Reporting a vulnerability
 contentLang: en
 ---

-If you have discovered a weakness or a vulnerability on this website, please report this to the National Cyber Security Centre (NCSC).
-A report like this is called a Coordinated Vulnerability Disclosure (CVD).

-Together with the NCSC we will look at the issue and will try to solve this as soon as possible.
+Did you discover a weakness or vulnerability on the CoronaMelder app or on this website?
+We would like to be informed if you do.
+Report the vulnerability to [security@coronamelder.nl](mailto:security@coronamelder.nl) and we will look into the problem and resolve it as soon as possible.

-Click here to report a [vulnerability](https://english.ncsc.nl/report-vulnerability).